 When he passed away his children's wish at his funeral was that donations be made to Orpington Rovers Football Club and we were deeply honoured by this gesture.

 It was therefore decided that we should remember him in a significant way.
-It was decided that we should purchase a Cup in his honour and because of his involvement with the younger element of the Club, that this Cup should go to a member of the Club from that section that train at Tubbenden Lane, whether they are in a League Team or just attend for training if they are too young at present to play in a League Team.
+It was decided that we should purchase a Cup in his honour and because of his involvement with the younger element of the Club, that this Cup should go to a member of the Club from that section that trains at Tubbenden Lane, whether they are in a League Team or just attend for training if they are too young at present to play in a League Team.

 The managers of age groups at Tubbenden should nominate players for this award.